seatsio/seatsio-java/README.md

 We manage a connection pool under the hood, to avoid having to reconnect to the seats.io server on every call.
 This pool supports 200 concurrent connections.

 The connection pool is shared between all instances of `SeatsioClient`.

+In some cases, e.g. when you're running automated test suite against a seats.io stub, it may be useful to reset the connection pool between tests.
+To do so, call `seatsioClient.reinitializeHttpConnectionPool()`.